Slot A

 Slot A is the physical and electrical specification for a 242-lead single-edge-connector used by early versions of AMD's Athlon processor.

 The Slot A connector allows for a higher bus rate than Socket 7 or Super Socket 7.
 Slot A motherboards use the EV6 bus protocol, a technology originally developed by Digital Equipment Corporation (DEC) for its Alpha 21264 microprocessor.

 Slot A is mechanically compatible but electrically incompatible with Intel's Slot 1.
 As a consequence, Slot A motherboards were designed to have the connector's installed orientation be rotated 180 degrees relative to Slot 1 motherboards to discourage accidental insertion of a Slot 1 processor into a Slot A motherboard, and vice versa.
 The choice to use the same mechanical connector as the Intel Slot 1 also allowed motherboard manufacturers to keep costs down by stocking the same part for both Slot 1 and Slot A assemblies.

-Slot A was superseded by Socket A.
+Unlike with Slot 1 CPUs, there were never any converter cards, or slotkets made that allowed Socket A CPUs to be used on Slot A motherboards, as what happened with the slotkets made for using Socket 370 CPUs in Slot 1 motherboards.

+AMD went back into using a traditional socket interface with Socket A in 2000.

+Chipsets

+AMD offered official chipsets for the Slot A CPUs.
+These are included in the table below.

+Third-party chipsets includes a large number of VIA K-series chipsets.

+In practice, third-party chipsets were heavily favoured by motherboard manufacturers.
+Stability problems and compatibility quirks from these chipsets abounded from manufacturers not following chipset designers' guidelines.
+This caused long-lasting damage to AMD's reputation, despite AMD having nothing to do with the poorly-realised hardware.
+A similar incident happened with third-party chipsets for Super Socket 7 CPUs, of which AMD tried to remedy it by putting quality assurance measures for the Athlon, which used Slot A CPUs.
+Despite this, however, the aforementioned problems mentioned above still lingered on for quite a while, even for Athlon CPUs.